F5Networks/terraform-provider-bigip/docs/userguide/support.rst

 Get community support on Slack
 ------------------------------

-We encourage you to use |slackterraform| for discussion and assistance on the F5 Modules for Terraform.
+We encourage you to use |slackterraform| for discussion and assistance on the F5 BIG-IP Modules for Terraform.

 F5 employees are members of this community and typically monitor the channel Monday-Friday 9-5 PST.
 They will offer best-effort assistance.

 .. |slackterraform| raw:: html

-   <a href="https://f5cloudsolutions.herokuapp.com/" target="_blank">the F5 Terraform channel on Slack</a>
+   <a href="https://f5cloudsolutions.herokuapp.com/" target="_blank">the F5 BIG-IP Terraform channel on Slack</a>

 This slack channel community support should not be considered a substitute for F5 Technical Support.
 See the `Slack Channel Statement <https://github.com/F5Networks/terraform-provider-bigip/blob/master/slack-channel-statement.md>`_ for guidelines on using this channel.